Webperf-se/webperf_core/README.md

 If you want to test multiple URL:s and get the results as a CSV-file, then edit the file *sites.json* and run the following in your terminal to get the result in the file *results.csv*:
 *python default.py -i sites.json -o results.csv*

-The file *sites.json* already exists in the repositorys root.
+The file *sites.json* already exists in the repository's root.
 If you'd like to check multiple websites or URL:s you've to add them inside the square brackets, separated by commas.
 For instance:
 ```
 { "sites": [
     {